DefinetlyNotAI/Logicytics/SYSTEM/What Is This.md

 ### structure.py for creating .structure files

 **Tool Description:** `structure.py` is a utility designed for creating the structure files.
-It's a tool that can be used for debugging purposes.
+It's a tool that can be used for debugging purposes, this is not public!

 ### Logicystics.structure for debugging files